 Cannes film about a hospital on the edge takes aim at Macron's France

-CANNES, France, July 10 (Reuters) - Set in a hospital where overworked medics are grappling with an influx of injured demonstrators, darkly comic French movie "The Divide" presents a snapshot of social tensions in France which have become all the more relevant since the COVID-19 pandemic, its director said on Saturday at the Cannes Film Festival.
+CANNES, France (Reuters) - Set in a hospital where overworked medics are grappling with an influx of injured demonstrators, darkly comic French movie “The Divide” presents a snapshot of social tensions in France which have become all the more relevant since the COVID-19 pandemic, its director said on Saturday at the Cannes Film Festival.

 The film centres on characters from distinct walks of life - including a down-on-his-luck truck driver and a Parisian cartoonist - who collide in hospital against the backdrop of anti-government “Yellow Vest” protests.